-With avid attention paid to what they wear, no A-list actress dare go without the professional help of stylists, makeup artists and gowns made specifically for them by a top fashion house.
+While it’s the biggest night in Hollywood for honouring filmmaking, a great deal of viewers’ attention will be focused on what the stars are wearing.
+As such, no A-list star would dare go without the professional help of stylists, makeup artists and gowns made specifically for them by a top fashion house.

 The first Academy Award ceremony took place on May 16, 1929, and was a dinner party at the Roosevelt Hotel in Hollywood attended by merely 250 people.
 Just 15 awards were handed out, and the ceremony lasted 15 minutes.

-But unlike the glam squad employed by a celebrity today, one woman dictated what an actress attending Oscar night should wear.
+By the 1950s, when the Academy began broadcasting the ceremony live, fashion began to play an important role on Oscar night.
+But unlike the glam squad employed by a celebrity today, one woman dictated what an actress attending Oscar night should wear: Edith Head.

-Donna Reed in 1964 with her Oscar for Best Supporting Actress for the movie, From Here To Eternity.
+4. Donna Reed at the Academy Awards in 1964, holding her Oscar for Best Supporting Actress for her role in From Here To Eternity.

-Joan Collins and a guest at the Academy Awards in 1956.
+8. Joan Collins and a guest at the Academy Awards in 1956.

 A version of this story was originally published on Feb.
 16, 2018